 The Law School Admission Test (LSAT) is a very important component of your law school application.
-This exam is a skills-based assessment, designed to determine how you will respond to training in the law.
-Offered four times a year (February, June, September, and December), students who plan to take the LSAT are strongly encouraged to begin preparation well in advance.
+This exam is a skills-based assessment designed to determine how you will respond to training in the law.
+Offered four or five times a year, students who plan to take the LSAT are strongly encouraged to begin preparation well in advance.

-Information regarding when you should take the exam, how to prepare for the LSAT, how long your scores are valid, etc.
+For more information on the LSAT, like when you should take the exam, how to prepare for the LSAT, how long your scores are valid, etc., click the link above.

-Make sure you are prepared for the LSAT and are ready put your best effort out on test day.
+Make sure you are prepared for the LSAT and are ready put forth your best effort on test day.

 There is no penalty for guessing.
 It is in your best interest to answer every single question on the exam, even if it is a complete guess.

-Prepare, Prepare, Prepare.
-Take the time to really put your self in the best position possible to ace the exam.
+Practice, practice, practice.
+Take the time to really put yourself in the best position possible to ace the exam.
 Many experts recommend taking 15-20 diagnostic tests prior to your formal exam.